(Polycythemia Vera [PCV]; Polycythemia Rubra Vera [PRV]; Erythremia)

 The symptoms of primary polycythemia occur gradually and vary from person to person.
 Some people show no signs of the condition.
 Symptoms may include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
-You may be referred to a doctor called a hematologist who specializes in blood diseases and disorders.
-The hematologist will perform a tests.
+You may be referred to a hematologist for evaluation and treatment.

 Phlebotomy is a technique that requires a person to periodically have blood removed from a vein to decrease the overall total proportion of red blood cells in the body.
 The frequency of the treatment is based on how quickly a person’s bone marrow produces an excessive amount of red blood cells.